 The Alda Kavli Leadership Program is for scientists already on the front lines representing their fields and institutions.
 The program includes specialized versions of the Alda Center’s core workshop communications sessions, along with a selection of additional sessions that target specific needs, such as engaging the media, government, donors or other important constituencies.
 Scientists who complete the workshop also will have access to mentoring, coaching and other follow-up activities uniquely designed for this program.
-In addition, program alumni will have access to an interactive web-based resource center to be launched later this year.

 An invitation from Alan Alda:

 Universities, research institutes and other science institutions may apply to host a two- or three-day Alda Kavli Leadership Program workshop for science leaders from their own campus and from neighboring institutions.
 The Center also provide a companion track of sessions for scientists with little or no experience communicating science, including graduate student and postdoctoral fellows.
 These participants, however, will not receive the specialized training and follow-up provided for the leadership participants.
 To discuss the program in greater depth, interested institutions should contact the Center using this form.